-- The following are constituent organisations and members of the Board.
+The Membership of the Board are constituent organisations and members of the Board.
 Note that some of these are mandated by statute.

 Constitution and decision making Back to top

-- Decisions will be made by consensus.
+Decisions will be made by consensus.
 The Board does not have the power to direct any of the statutory organisations.
 However where the Board has agreed a course of action is will expect the statutory agencies to ensure that this is enacted.
-A job Description for members is attached.
+A job description for members is included at Appendix 1.

-- The quorum for a meeting shall be a quarter of the membership including at least one elected member from our council and one member from the NHS.
+The quorum for a meeting shall be a quarter of the membership including at least one elected member from Staffordshire County Council and one member from the NHS.

 Project and administrative support Back to top

 Programme and project management will be provided by the County Council.

 Administrative support will be provided by the County Council